Google pact with FTC could affect other patent disputes

 “They provided a road map for other standard essential patent holders to engage in opportunistic behavior to paint otherwise willing licensees as unwilling licensees,” he said.

-“There are a lot litigants who aren’t going to see this agreement as restraining them, because they don’t have the same portfolio as Google,” Woods said.
+“There are a lot litigants who aren’t going to see this agreement as restraining them, because they don’t have the same portfolio as Google,” Miller said.

-(This story corrects identification of attorney Matthew Woods in final two paragraphs)

 Reporting by Andrew Longstreth; Editing by Eddie Evans and Maureen Bavdek